the Northern Utah WebSDR server(s)

 service that has one of those "Please fill in this form to reply" type

 want a reply, please have the courtesy to allow us to do so without

 having to fill out a form and supply extra personal

-information to who knows where, etc. - I wasn't planning to sell or give out your
+information to who knows where, etc. - I wasn't planning to sell or

 email address, anyway!

 - For answers to possible questions, visit the FAQ